Titou1774/Modeling_corals/README.md

 - The last Python program reads"*Internal/valeurs_uniques_pH_sante.csv*", make the linear regression  with the Numpy module and plot the results.

 **Structure**: In the directory "*Code/*" are located:
-- "*RhineData.py*"
-    - Reads in the CSVs located in "*Data*".
-    - Computes average monthly values of river parameters : flowrate / temperature / dissolved oxygen...
-- "*Parameterchoice.py*"
-    - Imports "*RhineData.py*" as a module.
-    - Writes all selected parameters ("*RhineData.py*" + pollution values) into a text file "*Internal/PythonParameters.txt*".

 - "*functions_humanimpact.c*"
     - Imports "*functions_humanimpact.h*" as a module